The Sacrament of the Body and Blood of Christ—Against the Fanatics: Response by Zwingli

 Zwingli responded by writing the Friendly Rejoinder and Rebuttal to the Sermon of the Eminent Martin Luther against the Fanatics.
 In his Friendly Exposition, written at the same time, Zwingli found The Sacrament of the Body and Blood of Christ to be "forgettable".
 Between these two works, Zwingli concluded that he had destroyed Luther's singular authority and replaced Luther's view on the Sacrament of the Altar with the correct one.
 Zwingli wrote that he was not placing reason over the Scriptures, but instead properly distinguishing between the human and divine natures of Christ.
 Since Christ's human nature could not participate in the omnipresent attribute of the divine nature, his body and blood could not be truly present in the bread and wine.
 Luther's characterization of him as placing reason over Scripture was therefore a straw-man argument.

 Luther's custom of referring to those who opposed him in non-Christian terms in The Sacrament of the Body and Blood of Christ sounds unusual to modern ears and therefore merits discussion.
 However strange-sounding today, this practice was consistent with what Lutherans at this early stage in the Reformation believed about the Reformation and the church.
 From 1520 and continuing through 1529, evangelicals thought the Reformation would unite rather than divide the church.
 Jews and misled Christians under Rome would convert to the true faith, while everyone else was a false Christian.

 In Zwingli's view, Luther was only a Christian as any other and his talents as a theologian did not give him the right to make tyrannical judgments, for example, terming him a heretic, fanatic, and sacramentarian.
 Zwingli also rejected Luther's claim that the Swiss Reformers relied upon him in their preaching about Christ's death, claiming instead to follow Augustine and Erasmus.
 Although he admitted that Luther began the Reformation, he claimed that Luther was actually further behind him in the work of reforming.
-He considered Luther unscholarly and demanded that he retract his published views on the Lord's Supper going back 1519.
+He considered Luther unscholarly and demanded that he retract his published views on the Lord's Supper going back to 1519.
 Instead of condemning Luther, Zwingli found him in need of brotherly prayer.